-At LEO Technologies, we “hear the voices that matter.”
+At LeoTech, we “hear the voices that matter.”
 But what does that mean?
-How do our products not only support police, but entire communities, including inmates in jails and prisons?
+How do our products support not only police but entire communities, including inmates in jails and prisons?
 This is the first post in a series about our company, our people, and the critical needs behind our work.

 Our company was founded by law enforcement officers (LEOs) committed to law enforcement reform.
 These LEOs saw the gaps left by using outdated practices and the need to bring policing into modern times.
 They saw firsthand how inmate phone services in jails and prisons routinely recorded phone calls but never gave LEOs an easy, non-biased way to search for important information within specific calls.
 Millions of minutes of recorded phone calls could not be accessed except through hours of listening—hours that no agency or facility could spare.